 - The Solar Offtaker

-The solar investor may fund the project or be part of a capital stack that includes other equity and debt from a lender, such as Wunder Capital.
+A solar IPP may partner with a solar investor to fund the project.
+A solar investor may be part of a capital stack that includes other equity and debt from a lender, such as Wunder Capital.

 The Importance of the Offtaker